Student Loan Refinancing vs. Public Service Loan ForgivenessOctober 8, 2019

 Can you imagine paying off your student loan debt in five years?
 Many borrowers find that repaying their student loans faster has helped them to save money on interest.
 Having the ability to select repayment terms can allow borrowers the flexibility to reach other financial goals in their life.
 Generally, the repayment term selected will affect the interest rate on your new loan after you refinance.

 If you took out a private loan for college, it is likely you may have needed a cosigner.
 When you refinance student loans, you could potentially remove the cosigner from the loan if you have established the necessary credit to take out a loan on your own.
 Removing a cosigner relieves the cosigner from the financial burden and responsibility of student loan debt and frees up the cosigner’s credit.
-Be prepared when refinancing your student loans in case there is a loss of benefits.

 Loss of Benefits

 Federal loans offer benefits for borrowers that may not be available through a private lender like a student loan refinance company.
 It’s imperative to read the guidelines and fully understand them before moving forward with refinancing your student loans.
 One of the biggest setbacks of student loan refinancing is that once you’ve refinanced your student loans through a private company, you no longer qualify for the PSLF Program.
 You may want to learn about federal student loan consolidation vs. refinancing.

 When you refinance your federal student loan, the debt is paid off by the student loan refinance company, and a new loan is issued to you by the refinance company.
 Therefore, there is no federal student loan anymore.
 Since that loan is now paid off, there is no balance to forgive, and in turn, you cannot utilize PSLF.
 This is not the only drawback of refinancing.